joshbegley/nyt-latest/README.md

 https://www.nytimes.com/live/2026/06/29/world/hormuz-us-iran-strikes

 **How Warsh Has Begun to Change the Fed**\
-`Just weeks into his job as chairman of the Federal Reserve, Kevin M. Warsh has embraced some of the central bank’s conventions while signaling seismic shifts ahead.`\
+`Just over a month into his job as chairman of the Federal Reserve, Kevin M. Warsh has embraced some conventions while signaling seismic shifts ahead.`\
 https://www.nytimes.com/2026/06/29/business/kevin-warsh-federal-reserve-reforms.html

 **The Ohio City Revived by Haitian Immigration Sees an Uncertain Future**\